 Coconut Lemon Bars

 Where did the month of July run off to?
-I'm certain that spring was just here a week ago, and June left yesterday, so I have no idea why August is banging rudely on the door as though it's just played a round of Fuzzy Duck.
+I'm certain that spring was just here a week ago and June left only yesterday, so I have no idea why August is banging rudely on the door as though it's just played a round of Fuzzy Duck.

-If time passes this quickly in my early 30's, then by the time I'm 40, summer won't even exist.
-It'll be a stolen glance at someone we wished we had spoken to years later.
+If time passes this quickly in my early 30's, then by the time I'm 40, summer will be a mere whisp; a stolen glance at someone we wished we had spoken to years later.
 If only the short months of summer could last as long as the lengthy period between January and March.
-And yes, I am feeling a little angsty...everyone should, from time to time.
+Yes, I am feeling a little angsty...everyone should from time to time.
 But if you're feeling particularly morose and in need of a pick-me-up, I have just the dessert to put an end to the wallowing. :-)

 ingredients